First exhibition at our museum! giant shark

 *Depending on the situation, exhibitions may be changed or canceled.

-Exhibition placeEternal Sea Zone “Sharks of Tropical and Subtropical Seas” Tank (XNUMXrd floor in the building)
+Exhibition placeEternal Sea Zone “Shark Sea 2” aquarium (3rd floor in the building)

 Exhibition specimenGender: Male Body length: 82.0cm

-The giant shark, a member of the shark family that was exhibited for the first time at the museum, is a large shark that can grow up to about XNUMX meters long, and lives along the coast of the Indian Ocean and the western to central Pacific Ocean.
-They are nocturnal and often stay still during daylight hours, and move out in search of food after dark.However, in aquariums, they are fed during the day, so you can watch them move in response to the smell of food.
+The great nurse shark, which is being exhibited for the first time at our aquarium, is a species of shark that can grow to about 3m and lives along the coast of the Indian Ocean and in the western and central Pacific Ocean.
+It is nocturnal and tends to stay still during the day, moving around in search of food when it gets dark, but at the aquarium it is fed during the day, so you can observe it moving around in response to the smell of food.

 giant shark